EMPLOYMENT OPPORTUNITY

 JOB SUMMARY

-Mother Nation is a non-profit organization offering culturally informed healing services, mobile advocacy, mentorship, prevention and case management for unsheltered relatives.
-The design of each program is to honor the beauty and strength of Native American culture, spirituality and values built on the ancestral strength of each participant.
+Mother Nation is an Indigenous led non-profit organization offering culturally informed healing services, mobile advocacy, mentorship, homeless, and homelessness prevention case management and support to MMIWP families unmet needs.
+Our services celebrate and inspire the success of Native American women and families.
 Mother Nation is committed to always providing culturally based traditional teachings throughout all service areas.

 JOB REQUIREMENTS AND RESPONSIBILITIES:

-• Engage participants in “Problem Solving Conversations” that are housing focused, client centered, and problem solving oriented.
+Engage participants in “Diversion Conversations” that are housing-focused, client-centered, and problem-solving oriented.

-• Complete program intake documentation and services eligibility.
+Complete program intake documentation with new program participants.

-• Assess housing barriers of relatives who are facing homelessness to determine housing, cultural, spiritual, and financial assistance needs.
+Assess housing barriers of survivors/victims who are facing homelessness as a result of violence to determine housing, cultural, spiritual, and safety needs.

-• Inform all relatives on Mother Nation’s Cultural Response Team, Talking Circles, workshops, and healing services to support historical and intergenerational trauma.
+Refer participants to Mother Nation Yeha:wi Services, Cultural Services Team, Talking Circles, workshops, and healing services to address historical and intergenerational trauma.

-• Develop a housing and/or healing support plan and meet regularly with participants.
+Develop a housing plan and meet regularly with participants.

-• Provide financial assistance for homeless emergency support including relocation.
+Provide financial assistance for homeless emergency support, including relocation and employment.

-• Complete the necessary HMIS and Coordinated Entry for All (CEA) trainings to become a HMIS user and CEA Assessor.
+Complete the necessary HMIS and Coordinated Entry for All (CEA) training to become a HMIS user and CEA Assessor.

-• Join Mother Nation in presenting to Tribal community and/or other invitations as assigned.
+Join Mother Nation in presenting to the Tribal community and/or other invitations as assigned.

 QUALIFICATIONS:

-• AA or related field or equivalent work experience in working with Native families in case management.
+BA in Social Work or related field or equivalent work experience in working with Native families with multi-abuse trauma.

 Apply with resume and cover letter: